 Leg 2: Mitla-Hierve El Agua

 If you get dizzy on windy roads or have vertigo this may not be a trip for you.
-If you still want to give it a try, make sure you sit in the truck cabin rather than the open back.
+If you still want to give it a try, make sure you rush to grab one of the 2 seats in the truck cabin.
+Otherwise you have to sit in the open back.
+I remember we were packed like sardines, holding on to the metal bars for dear life.

 This part of the trip takes around one hour.

-To return just board one of the camionetas for another bumpy ride and take a taxi or a bus back to Oaxaca City.
+To return just board one of the camionetas for another bumpy ride downhill and take a shared taxi or a bus back to Oaxaca City.

 If you’re visiting the capital of the state of Oaxaca don’t miss the opportunity to visit this unique natural wonder shaped like a waterfall.